amalfra/docker-hub/README.md

   1. json - Displays result as JSON string.
   2. table - Displays results as nicely formatted table.

-  `--format` parameter can be used to specify the format in which result must be displayed.
+  `--format` or `-f` parameter can be used to specify the format in which result must be displayed.

   eg:
   * Display in json format